-Step #4 Submit an application to GNB
+Step #5 Submission of provincial application to GNB

-Once you have submitted your complete online application through INB and pay the processing fee, GNB will conduct a full review of your application and it will be assessed according to eligibility requirements and selection factors outlined in this guide.
+Once you have submitted your complete application online and paid the processing fee, GNB will conduct a full review of your application and it will be assessed according to eligibility requirements and selection factors outlined in this guide.

-The stream or pilot under which you apply cannot be changed once you submit your application.
+The stream under which you apply cannot be changed once you submit your application.
 If you do not meet the requirements of the category under which you registered, your application will be refused.
-Afterward, you may apply under another stream or pilot providing you meet the eligibility requirements.
+Afterward, you may apply under another stream providing you meet the eligibility requirements.